2Pillows/college_projects/README.md

 # college_projects

-This is a collection of previous work done in college across a variety of classes.
-I wanted to provide examples of work done in various languages.
+This is a collection of college work done with a variety of languages and tools.